Judge advocate general

 Will I know my duty station before I enter active duty?

-Yes.
-If you applied to the Direct Appointment Program, you will be informed of your base assignment prior to entering active duty.
+If you apply and are selected to the Direct Appointment Program, you will be informed of your base assignment prior to entering active duty.
 You only incur a service obligation after you agree to your assignment.
-If you apply and are selected to the ROTC program, you will be informed of your base assignment at the completion of your ROTC training.
+If you apply and are selected to the ROTC program, you will be informed of your base assignment after you complete your bar licensing requirements.

 Will I go through boot camp?